 Because to be a mother you have to be brave.
 You have to wear your big girl pants.
 You have to have courage, patience and you have to be willing to make yourself vulnerable so that others can support you.
 Know that you are doing it and doing it well.

 This opportunity to journey together even though we come from all walks of life not so we can compare and judge, but so we can share and love.
 Take it upon yourself to learn someone else’s story and you will know how to love them well.
 Share your story and someone will know how to help you paddle your boat, help keep you afloat.
 Simply by knowing that you are not alone.
-Women were not designed for isolation.
+People were not designed for isolation.
 We crave fellowship, communication, connecting and relationships.
 It starts right here with us.

-Extend grace to the mom sitting next to you at the park.
+Extend grace to the person sitting next to you at the park.
 Accept a new friend.
 Don’t be afraid to ask the tough questions and be ready to listen to what they have to say.